vmware/guest-introspection-nsx/README.md

 ## How can I submit code changes like bug fixes, patches, new features to the project?

-Initially, you can submit bug fixes, patches and new features to the project development mailing list as attachments to emails or bug reports.
+Initially, you can submit bug fixes, patches and new features to the project development mailing list as attachments to e-mails or bug reports.
 To contribute source code, you will need to fill out a contribution agreement form as part of the submission process.
 We will have more details on this process shortly.

 # License